johnatasjmo/R-Programming/lattice-plotting.md

 # Lattice Plotting System

 * `library(lattice)` = load lattice system
+* Used when same data with different ser variables, make graphs quickly
 * implemented using the `lattice` and `grid` packages
   * `lattice` package = contains code for producing _**Trellis**_ graphics \(independent from base graphics system\)
   * `grid` package = implements the graphing system; lattice build on top of grid